Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 Does travel insurance cover you if you have to cancel?

-Travel insurance can provide coverage if you have to cancel for a covered reason.
-If you get your travel insurance through a credit card, you must have paid for the trip with the card in order to file a claim.
+Travel insurance may provide coverage if you have to cancel for a covered reason, though this type of trip cancellation coverage isn't included with all insurance packages.
+If you get your travel insurance through a credit card, you must have paid for the trip with that card to file a claim.

 Can you buy trip cancellation insurance after booking?